evad1n/malloc-free/README.md

 I am using an 8 byte alignment, typical for a 64-bit word.

 I am using worst-fit allocation, and when freeing I am inserting in a sorted position.
+I am also immediately coalescing around recently freed chunks.

 When allocating chunks, size 0 will not be accepted.
 I looked up what the typical case was with the official malloc, and it is allowed to either return NULL or return the address.
 I decided to return NULL as it made more sense to me.
 When allocating negative sizes, the behavior is the same as the official malloc and the size_t type will overflow to the max value and it will exceed the allowed size.